 There is no one perfect solution to the problems presented here.
 There are pros and cons to every choice, so you must carefully consider the type of students you teach and what will most effectively meet the students' needs.

 Rock and Mineral Samples

 - Lack of mineral/rock samples for hands-on exploration of samples, testing of properties of minerals.
 A few solutions:

 - Prepackaged lab manual designed for distance learning that include samples

 - Geology Laboratory Manual for Distance Learning Kit by Coast Learning Systems, published by Kendall Hunt, ISBN: 978-0-7575-0479-2, Copyright: 2000 - includes labeled rocks and minerals, a hand lens, glass plate, streak plate, nail, topographic map and DVD

-- Historical Geology Online Laboratory Manual , by Pamela Gore, Georgia Perimeter College, Copyright: 2010
+- Historical Geology Online Laboratory Manual ( This site may be offline. ) , by Pamela Gore, Georgia Perimeter College, Copyright: 2010

 - Stand alone mineral/rock kits